The Directory Mozilla Open Source project ( DMOZ ) is now closed!

 This problem was amplified thanks to other services such as Google PageRank basing its score on being listed to the DMOZ.
 Googles actions resulted in the untold amount of fraudulent websites trying to get into DMOZ.
 It wasn't until above a year ago that DMOZ began to get back on its feet again after years of silence.
 This is thanks to Google PageRank dying.
 And finally other SEO services walking away from the ODP as a viable metric.
 In essence the landscape of the net changed.
 DMOZ was not cool to SEO-shark companies anymore.
 Most marketing types that are involved with the concept of SEO used DMOZ and then threw it away like some $5 hooker scoffing at its antiquity of their site.

-I’m a website operator so I’m going to freak out on a bunch of non-paid people because they didn’t publish my site.
+I'm a website operator!
+I'm going to freak out on a bunch of non-paid people because they didn't publish my site!

-When visiting DMOZ forums we’ve seen a few postings in their general forums.
-About web admins freaking out on them because their content was not published immediately.
-People which practically volunteer their time to update the database are abused like this on a daily bases.
+When visiting DMOZ forums we've seen a few postings in their general forums.
+About web-admins freaking out on them because their content was not published immediately.
+People who practically volunteer their time to update the database are abused like this on a daily bases.
 Which we suppose this is one problem with dealing with a human editable database.
-That you have to deal with humans rather then shouting at an anonymous cloud.
+That you have to deal with humans rather than shouting at an anonymous cloud.
 There are some underlying attitudes about the abuse that happens which would drive anyone into the dirt.
 It sucks but this is just an observation noted purely off of their forums that must be mentioned.

 Dead?
 No, dark.
 There's a difference.